wp-plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
-= 3.0.8.4 (2015-06-10/16/17/18/19) =
+= 3.0.8.4 (2015-06-10/16/17/18/19-07/10) =
-* Fix: (19) Undefined notice for apikey
+* Fix: (6/19) Undefined notice for apikey
-* Fix: (18) Wrong name of widgets page on Help tab
+* Fix: (6/18) Wrong name of widgets page on Help tab
-* Fix: (17) Do not load empty JS asset to prevent clash with VisualComposer and invisible rows wit enabled strtching
+* Fix: (6/17) Do not load empty JS asset to prevent clash with VisualComposer and invisible rows wit enabled strtching
-* Fix: (16) Initiate .MagnificPopupAU() on window load event, not on DOM ready event
+* Fix: (6/16) Initiate .MagnificPopupAU() on window load event, not on DOM ready event
 * Fix: Lost some settings during igration from old to new options in settings and widgets
+* Add: (7/10) New global option **Enable Full Screen** added to **Video** tab.
+Disabled by default, enable fullscreen option for embedded playlist
-* Add: (18) Support to initiate .MagnificPopupAU() on .ajaxComplete() and support dynamically loaded YTC within AJAX
+* Add: (6/18) Support to initiate .MagnificPopupAU() on .ajaxComplete() and support dynamically loaded YTC within AJAX
 * Add: New global option **Play inline on iOS** added to **Video** tab.
 Disabled by default, provide support for playsinline parameter.
 * Add: Support for (playsinline)[https://developers.google.com/youtube/player_parameters#playsinline] player option in MagnificPopup library to play video on mobile devices in page instead in device player (disabled by default)
 * Add: Default option settings for nolightbox and